YubicoLabs/yed-self-service/README.md

 ![Reference Architecture](/docs/images/arch-diagram.png)

 Here is a description of each of the components above, and why they are included in this project
-1. YubiKey Ordering Web App - The client for your application which will allow your end users to create, manage, and track their personal shipment
+1. **YubiKey Ordering Web App** - The client for your application which will allow your end users to create, manage, and track their personal shipment
-2. OpenID Connect Identity Provider - Used to establish the identity if your user.
+2. **OpenID Connect Identity Provider** - Used to establish the identity of your user.
 In this project it is currently used to pull the JWT token to authorize the user, and track their shipments anonymously in the database.
 It is expected that you will eventually use your organizations IdP - which you can extend to automatically pull user claims (email, name, address)
-3. API Gateway - Manages your API that your client will use to make calls to your backend service, which will relay orders to YED
+3. **API Gateway** - Manages your API that your client will use to make calls to your backend service, which will relay orders to YED
-4. Order Management Service - This is the core of your backend logic - This is where you will configure how your app will handle user requests and send them to YED.
+4. **Order Management Service** - This is the core of your backend logic - This is where you will configure how your app will handle user requests and send them to YED.
 It also provides a way to abstract away the YED API secret from the client
-5. Order Database - Used to track the relationship between a user and their shipment IDs
+5. **Order Database** - Used to track the relationship between a user and their shipment IDs
-6. YED API - Your organizations instance of YED
+6. **YED API** - Your organizations instance of YED
-7. Email / SMS Notification - Not included in this example, but this code should be extended to send notifications to users based on their shipments status
+7. **Email / SMS Notification** - Not included in this example, but this code should be extended to send notifications to users based on their shipments status

 ### Built With